New York Life | November 17, 2022

 The holidays are a time for giving gifts and over-indulging ― a chance to spoil our loved ones and enjoy some quality time together.
-But this year, between the rising inflation rates and economic downturn, many of us will be looking for ways to spend smarter, without losing the magic of the holiday season.
+But this year, between rising inflation rates and economic uncertainty, many of us will be looking for ways to spend smarter, without losing the magic of the holiday season.

 And whether you’re looking forward to a busy holiday schedule full of family gatherings and glittering parties ― or opting to kick back and relax with the phone off the hook ― no one wants to spend their whole vacation standing on line in stores.